Tenement: Berlin

-One notorious Berlin Mietskaserne was Meyers Hof in Gesundbrunnen, which at times housed 2,000 people and required its own police officer to keep order.
+One notorious Berlin Mietskaserne was Meyers Hof in Gesundbrunnen, which at times housed 2,000 people and required its police officer to keep order.

 Between 1901 and 1920, a Berlin clinic investigated and documented in photographs the living conditions of its patients, revealing that many lived in damp basements and garrets, spaces under stairs, and apartments where the windows were blocked by courtyard businesses.

 Many apartments in the Wilhelmian Ring were very small, only one room and a kitchen.
 Also, apartments were laid out with their rooms reached via a common internal corridor, which even the Berlin Architects' Association recognized was unhealthy and detrimental to family life.
 Sanitation was inadequate: in a survey of one area in 1962, only 15 percent of apartments had both a toilet and a bath or shower; 19 percent had only a toilet, and 66 percent shared staircase toilets.
 Heating was provided by stoves burning charcoal briquettes.